oilspillmodeling/SpillModelingGlossary/source/index.rst

 Welcome to the Oil Spill Modeling Glossary
 ##########################################

-NOTE: this document is managed on gitHub here: https://github.com/oilspillmodeling/SpillModelingGlossary
+NOTE: this document is managed on gitHub here: https://github.com/oilspillmodeling/SpillModelingGlossary.
+Suggestions/contirbutions are more than welcome.
+Please post an Issue (for suggestions) or a Pull Request (for contributions).

 Introduction
 ============

-The oil spill modeling community has, over the years, developed particular uses for terms that are particular to oil spill modeling.
-Many of these terms have slightly different definitions in other fields, so it can be helpful to clearly define how they are used in oil spill modelin
+The oil spill modeling community has, over the years, developed particular uses for terms that are specific to oil spill modeling.
+Many of these terms have slightly different definitions in other fields, so it can be helpful to clearly define how they are used in the oil spill modeling community.

 Glossary